emilyaikens/Ocean-Memory/README.md

 2. Include win/loss logic and render win/loss messages in HTML
 3. Include separate HTML, CSS, and JavaScript files
 4. Use vanilla JavaScript or jQuery
-5. All code should be properly indented
+5. All code should be properly indented and formatted
 6. No remaining dead or commented out code
 7. Code in a consistent manner
 8. Project should be deployed online using gitHub